threader/AltanOS/Readme.md

 * Removed "Windows Welcome Experience" after update.
 * Finally got around to adding "Open PowerShell/cmd in current directory".
 * https://github.com/gunnarhaslinger/Add-or-Remove-Application-To-Windows-10-Taskbar - Not yet tested
+* Allow BitLocker without a compatible TPM - This will be needed later for things like [Create-BitLocker-Encrypted-VHDX-Virtual-Disk-Containerfile](https://github.com/threader/Create-BitLocker-Encrypted-VHDX-Virtual-Disk-Containerfile)

 ## Look and feel: